AsemShabayek/DF_01/README.md

 we found out that if we all the relations are applied on the glb file , then we don't need to add positions and rotations in the json file, so now we will have two options , either make everything ready in the glb or do the relations good, this is what we are working on at the moment as the 1st thing is already done.

+I can try changing the positions , angles , angle of export and the Zup value, let's see what our options will be,

+what have been done